Business (BNSS)

 BNSS 281 BUSINESS ANALYTICS (4 credits)

-Introductory business and statistical tools in descriptive, predictive, and prescriptive analytics.
-Techniques and methods covering data visualization, modeling, and inference.
-Forecasting trends, mining data sets, risk analysis, simulation, and business optimization are also discussed.
+Introductory business concepts in descriptive, predictive, and prescriptive analytics.
+Techniques and methods covering spreadsheet modeling, databases, data visualization, business statistics, forecasting, and statistical inference.

 Prerequisites: MATH 140.